hyperledger/anoncreds-spec/spec/data_flow_issuance.md

 * `signature_correctness_proof`: The signature correctness proof of the signature for the whole credential data.

 :::todo
+- Add description for remaining keys of json shown above
 - What kind of encoding algorithm for strings is used?
 Seems like this is not defined explicitely (https://jira.hyperledger.org/browse/IS-786)
 - Go deeper into signing with CL?
 - Encoding the raw blinded link secret value and using it as encoded one is correct?